-Hazzan Howard Shalowitz was born in Chicago, IL.
+Hazzan Howard Shalowitz was born in Chicago, Illinois.
 He began singing at the age of 10 as a boy soloist in various High Holy Day choirs throughout the Chicago area as well as on recordings, radio, and television.
-After he was graduated from the Solomon Schechter Day School in Northbrook, IL, he studied at the Hebrew Theological College in Skokie, IL and received a diploma from both the High School of Jewish Studies and New Trier West High School.
+After he was graduated from the Solomon Schechter Day School, he studied at the Hebrew Theological College and received a diploma from both the High School of Jewish Studies and New Trier West High School.

+He is an adjunct professor of Jewish Music at Webster University, a guest lecturer on Jewish music at the University of Miami, and an instructor at Washington University's Lifelong Learning Institute.
 He has authored several published articles about Jewish life in smaller Jewish communities around the World including those in Tahiti, San Juan, The Dominican Republic, Norway, Martinique, Barbados, and St. Thomas.
-He has led tours of the Jewish communities in Martinique, Barbados, and Panama.
+He has led tours of the Jewish communities in Martinique, Barbados, Panama, and San Juan.

 He is the past-president of the St. Louis Circle of Jewish Music, the past-President of the Bar Association of Metropolitan St. Louis (BAMSL) and the St. Louis Bar Foundation; served on the Board of Governors of the Missouri Bar; and served as Vice President of the Midwest Jewish Congress.

-Shalowitz has been featured in publications for his dual vocational accomplishments as a lawyer and a cantor, including in the American Bar Association Journal in 1993 and the American Bar Association Bar Leader magazine in the Spring of 2004.
+Shalowitz has been featured in publications for his dual vocational accomplishments as a lawyer and a cantor, including in the American Bar Association Journal and the American Bar Association Bar Leader magazine.

-He has sung numerous times at naturalization ceremonies in federal court and the Jewish Center for the Aged (the Cedars), and has served on the faculty of the Central Agency for Jewish Education and at Block Yeshiva High School.
+He has sung numerous times at naturalization ceremonies in federal court, and has served on the faculty of the Central Agency for Jewish Education and at Block Yeshiva High School.

 For all of his volunteer work in the St. Louis community, he received the JCCA Mitzvah Star Award.
 In 2010, The Cantors Assembly awarded a Scholar Certificate to him for his continuing education and scholarship in Jewish Music.

-He and his wife Cara and his two sons, Max and Ari, live in Creve Coeur, Missouri.
+On January 1, 2020, Hazzan Shalowitz completed the entire 7-1/2 year cycle of Daf Yomi by finishing reading the entire Babylonian Talmud.
+He and his wife Cara and his two sons, Max and Ari, live in Ladue, Missouri.